The SISMIQ Architecture

 ❖ Architectural Response

-System-level continuity guarantees
+System-level continuity responsibility

 ❖ Problem